Writings on Fashion, Design and Visual Culture.

-The title alludes to Frank Herbert’s epic philosophical and religious work in the form of a science-fiction novel, published in 1965, and to the movie directed by David Lynch in 1984, before the arrival of the digital.
-The journal is intended as a space for theoretical, critical and visual examinations and presentation of new research.
-Each issue is monothematic; the theme is defined by a word or a sentence that permeates the contents, either focused on pivotal figures and situations, or unveiling stories not yet well known, or giving space to the voice of young authors.
+The title refers to the infamous science fiction novel Frank Herbert published in 1965, and to the film directed by David Lynch in 1984.
+Dune is intended as a space for theoretical, critical and visual examination and presentation of new research.
+It reflects interests in research, writing methods and theoretical production of the team of the fashion courses at Iuav.
+Each issue is monothematic; the theme is defined by a word or a sentence that permeates contents, focusing on either pivotal figures and circumstances or the unveiling of stories that are not yet well known while giving space to the voice of young authors.

-Dune is supported by donors that trusted the editorial project, like Matteo Mantellassi from the textile company Manteco and Nicoletta Fiorucci, founder of Fiorucci Art Trust.
+Dune is a part of the research cluster FLAIR and it is supported by donors that trusted the editorial project.
 The journal, devoid of traditional advertising pages, is an expression of a work group interested to new forms of dialogue with companies, institutions and collectors.

 Editor in Chief